Stevan Mićić: International career

 Mićić wrestled for the United States at junior levels, winning a bronze medal at 55 kg at the 2015 Junior World Championships in Salvador, Brazil.
 From 2018, he started to represent Serbia at senior levels.
 Mićić holds dual citizenship and chose to compete for the birth country of his father.
-He participated in the 2018 European Wrestling Championships, held in Kaspiysk, Dagestan, Russia where he lost to Zaur Uguev of Russia, but went on to wrestle back and win a bronze medal after defeating Levan Vartanov of Spain.
-The bronze medal was also Serbia's first ever European medal in freestyle wrestling.
+He participated in the 2018 European Wrestling Championships, held in Kaspiysk, Dagestan, Russia where he lost to Zaur Uguev of Russia, but won a bronze medal after defeating Levan Vartanov of Spain.
+The bronze medal was also Serbia's first European medal in freestyle wrestling.
 Later at the 2018 Mediterranean Games in Tarragona, Spain, Mićić took another bronze medal at 65 kg.
 At the 2019 European Games, he won a silver medal, defeating world No.1 Süleyman Atlı of Turkey and U23 world bronze medallist Taras Markovych of Ukraine en route.

-Mićić qualified for the 2020 Summer Olympics by finishing in fifth place at the 2019 World Wrestling Championships in Kazakhstan, where he lost 5–4 in a tight quarterfinal match against Süleyman Atlı and later lost 4–3 in a bronze medal match against host country's Nurislam Sanayev.
-However, winning the 2021 Poland Open Ranking Series event helped Mićić to be the top seed at the Tokyo Olympics.
+Mićić qualified for the 2020 Summer Olympics by finishing fifth at the 2019 World Wrestling Championships in Kazakhstan, where he lost 5–4 in the quarterfinal against Süleyman Atlı and lost 4–3 in a bronze-medal match against the host country's Nurislam Sanayev.
+However, winning the 2021 Poland Open Ranking Series event helped Mićić to be the top seed at the Tokyo Olympics, though he would not medal.

-He won one of the bronze medals in the 65 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
-He won one of the bronze medals in the 57kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
+He won a bronze medal at 65 kg at the 2022 Mediterranean Games in Oran, Algeria.
+He also won a bronze medal at 57 kg at the 2022 World Wrestling Championships in Belgrade, Serbia.

+At the 2023 World Wrestling Championships, again in Belgrade, Micic went 5-0 to win the gold medal at 57 kg.
+To win the gold, he defeated three former world champions: 2018 and 2019 World/2020 Olympic 57 kg gold medalist Zaur Uguev in the quarterfinals, 2022 57 kg champion Zelimkhan Abakarov in the semifinals, and 2022 61 kg champion Rei Higuchi in the finals.
+This was Serbia's first senior-level gold medal in men's freestyle wrestling.